 When deploying and configuring either deployed and externally-deployed instances, you can specify two sets of options:

-- Configuration options, see "Specifying Configuration Options" on page 60. - Container options, see "Specifying Container Options" on page 60.
+- Configuration options, see "Specifying Configuration Options" below. - Container options, see "Specifying Container Options" below.

 These option sets can be specified as either a space-separated string, or as a JSON data structure.

 Specifying Container Options